Empress Matilda was born Adelaide, the daughter of King Henry I

-Her brother William was born.
-He was given the name Atheling being heir to the throne.
+was born.
+He was styled Atheling being son of the King and heir to the throne.

 1110 (10th April)